 The school maintains a clinic for students.
 When students become ill or injured during the day, they should report it immediately to the teacher and request a pass to the clinic.
 Clinic workers will contact parents as situations require.
 For this reason, it is imperative that parents complete a Clinic Card at the beginning of school that includes emergency phone numbers.
 Clinic workers supervise the administration of medications, take temperatures and administer emergency first aid when appropriate.

 Prescription Medications: Taking medications during school hours is discouraged.
 Parents are asked to arrange medication schedules so that it is not necessary for medication to be taken at school.
-However, if the treating physician recommends such administration, then the parent must complete the Administration of Medication Request Form and return it to the school.
-This forms asks for a specific length of time the medication is to be taken and instructions including dosage and time of administration.
+However, if the treating physician recommends such administration, then the parent must complete the Administration of Medication Request Form (available from the school clinic) and return it to the school.
+This form asks for a specific length of time the medication is to be taken and instructions including dosage and time of administration.
 Prescription medications must be in the original prescription container and must be housed in the clinic.
 Students may not have prescription medications in their possession or share these medications with others.

 Medications: Taking medication (prescription and over-the-counter) during school hours is discouraged, but if the student needs medication at school: